inductiva/inductiva/docs-sources/how-it-works/machines/manage_computational_resources.md

 Once you have created your resources, the Inductiva API provides various methods and tools for managing them.
 This guide covers everything from launching resources to monitoring costs and terminating them when you're done.

 ## Quick Start
+The typical workflow for managing computational resources follows three simple steps:

+1. **Start** resources when you need to run simulations
+2. **Monitor** them while they're running
+3. **Terminate** them when you're done to avoid unnecessary costs

 ```python
 import inductiva